History of the Jews in Calabria: Language and culture

 As all of the original Jews of the southern Italian area, which was at some time part of the Byzantine Empire the Jewish community of Calabria was consisted of Romaniote Jews which had close ties to the Greek-speaking communities of the mainland Greece and of Constantinople and later to the Ottoman Empire.
-However, this Jews spoke mostly Judaeo-Greek.
+However, these Jews spoke mostly Judaeo-Greek.
 In this case the Jews were well integrated into the wider Greek-speaking (Christian) community of South Italy.
 But it was probably in some communities common to speak also Judaeo-Italian and so these Jews had often Hebrew or Italian names.

 The Calabrian Jews followed the Romaniote nusach.
 A Southern Italian Mahzor, from the 16th century for the Romaniote Rite with verses in Judaeo-Greek is known.

 With the arrival of the Iberian Jews after 1492, Ladino was also spoken throughout Calabria and the Sephardic rite was also practiced in Calabria.

 Despite Mosaic prohibitions against astrology, this occult art was popular with the Jews of Southern Italy, including Calabria, during the Byzantine era.

 Cuisine originally associated with the Jews of Sicily and Calabria included those dishes labelled "alla giudia" or "all'ebraica," such as pasta with anchovies and garlic, concia di zucchine, fried courgettes marinated in vinegar and caponata, a sweet and sour aubergine dish.

 Another well known Jewish Italian dish from the south is Pizza Ebraica di Erbe also known as Jewish Pizza.
 Yet another example is Pane Azzimo (ἄζυμον gr. unleavened).
 This is a variation of the Sephardic dish known as Pan de Semita or Semitic Bread.

 Many of these foods have become mainstream Sicilian and Calabrian dishes.

 Christopher Marlowe's play, The Jew of Malta mentions Calabria.